 In categorizing sources, we have talked about the audience to which a source is directed.
 But there are other perspectives to consider as well.

-One possible perspective is the method used to publish a source.
-How and by whom is the source made accessible to the public?
-When you start searching for literature you'll come across sources that are 'traditionally' published.
+One possible perspective is the way in which a source is published - how and by whom is the source made available to the public?

-Traditionally published sources come from a commercial or academic publisher (e.g., a university press).
+Traditionally published sources come from a commercial or academic publisher.

 ➊ |